 Canada's top 1 per cent saw fastest income acceleration, overall decrease in taxes

-OTTAWA -- The incomes of Canada's top one per cent grew at a faster pace than everyone else in 2017 -- and, overall, they saw their taxes edge down, says a new study.
+OTTAWA -- The incomes of Canada's top one per cent grew at a faster pace than everyone else in 2017 -- and, overall, they saw their taxes edge down, a new study says.

 But those in the top one per cent saw average income growth that year of 8.5 per cent to $477,700.

-And biggest surge in income growth was seen by those who made even more money.
+And the biggest surge in income growth was seen by those who made even more money.

 Tax filers in Canada's top 0.1 per cent, who made at least $740,300 in 2017, took home 17.2 per cent more income than in 2016.
 People in the top 0.01 per cent, who made $2.7 million or more, saw their incomes rise 27.2 per cent -- making for the fourth-biggest annual increase in the last 35 years.